zxyzxy8888/Florence-2-large/README.md

 ## Model Summary

+**This is a continued pretrained version of Florence-2-large model with 4k context length, only 0.1B samples are used for continue pretraining, thus it might not be trained well.
+In addition, OCR task has been updated with line separator ('\n').
+COCO OD AP 39.8**

 This Hub repository contains a HuggingFace's `transformers` implementation of Florence-2 model from Microsoft.

 Florence-2 is an advanced vision foundation model that uses a prompt-based approach to handle a wide range of vision and vision-language tasks.
 Florence-2 can interpret simple text prompts to perform tasks like captioning, object detection, and segmentation.
 It leverages our FLD-5B dataset, containing 5.4 billion annotations across 126 million images, to master multi-task learning.
 The model's sequence-to-sequence architecture enables it to excel in both zero-shot and fine-tuned settings, proving to be a competitive vision foundation model.